PBN software

 Richard's tools

 Richard Pavlicek has defined his own notation called Richard's Bridge Notation (RBN).
 He has also made several MS-DOS programs acting on PBN files.
 All these tools can be downloaded from Richard's web site.
-Richard's web site contains many RBN files that can be converted to PBN format.
+Richard also made a conversion program called Bridge File Converter for many formats including PBN.
+Furthermore, this tool can be used to convert PBN files to HTML format.

 pbn.pl